Back to blogUpdated · 30 min read

 What your home and roof is made of

-There are a number of things that an insurer might ask you here.
+There are several things that an insurer might ask you here.
 A common one is whether you have a thatch roof.
 Another is whether your home is built with wood.
 Both of these are fire hazards – if a fire breaks out, it’s that much more likely to result in spreading across your whole home.

 If you are considering moving to a new place with a thatch roof, you might want to stick the fact that you’ll be charged a higher insurance premium (and have a higher chance of a fire!) into the con column.